osrsbox/osrsbox-db/README.md

 - `required`: If the property must be populated (true or false)
 - `nullable`: If the property can be set to `null` or `None`

-The Cerberus schemas are provided in a dedicated repository called [`osrsbox/schemas`](https://github.com/osrsbox/schemas), and implorted into this project as a submodule - this is because the schemas are used in other respositories and central management is required.
+The Cerberus schemas are provided in a dedicated repository called [`osrsbox/schemas`](https://github.com/osrsbox/schemas), and implorted into this project as a submodule - this is because the schemas are used in other repositories and central management is required.
 The schemas are loaded into the `data/schemas` folder and includes:

 1. [`schema-items.json`](https://github.com/osrsbox/schemas/blob/master/schema-items.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.
 1. [`schema-monsters.json`](https://github.com/osrsbox/schemas/blob/master/schema-monsters.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.